tifoit/DistilBERT-SQuAD/README.md

 ### SQuAD Fine-tuned model

-The SQuAD fine-tuned model is available in my [S3 Bucket](https://distilbert-finetuned-model.s3.eu-west-2.amazonaws.com/pytorch_model.bin) or alternatively inside the model.py file you can specify the type of model you wish to use, the one I have provided or a Hugging Face fine-tuned SQuAD model
+The SQuAD fine-tuned model is available in my [S3 Bucket](https://distilbert-finetuned-model.s3.eu-west-2.amazonaws.com/pytorch_model.bin) or alternatively inside the model.py file you can specify the type of model you wish to use, the one I have provided, or a Hugging Face fine-tuned SQuAD model

 `distilbert-base-uncased-distilled-squad`.